2024 Best General Engineering Schools in Washington

 If you plan on majoring in general engineering, you won't be alone since the degree program is ranked #79 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 For its 2024 ranking, College Factual looked at 3 schools in Washington to determine which ones were the best for general engineering students pursuing a degree.
-When you put them all together, these colleges and universities awarded 39 degrees in general engineering during the 2020-2021 academic year.
+Combined, these schools handed out 22 degrees in general engineering to qualified students.

 Your choice of general engineering school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall General Engineering School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.